sameersbn/docker-gitlab/README.md

 ##### `DB_ADAPTER`

 The database type.
 Currently only postgresql is supported.
-Over 12.1 postgres force.
 Possible values: `postgresql`.
 Defaults to `postgresql`.

 ##### `DB_ENCODING`